logotype/useful-unix-stuff/IPSec.md

 $ systemctl enable ipsec.service
 ```

-Enable kernel IP packet forwarding and disable ICP redirects by adding the below.
+Enable kernel IP packet forwarding and disable ICMP redirects by adding the below.

 Edit `/etc/rc.local` and `sudo chmod +x /etc/rc.local` to run the following at boot: